resbaz/nectar-cloud-lessons/Lessons/Train_The_Trainer_Introduction/README.md

 activities we are covering to this persona.

 If you find you can't do it, then stop me, and we will all discuss it and see if we can come up with a better approach.
+*Ask for one or two persona's to be read out* *Objectives for the day.*
 And I'll occasionally be asking you for a demonstration of how you would do this...

 What we will be working with is a [software carpentry](https://software-carpentry.org/) style course that consists of a